 The event is organized by the Old Salt Foundation, one of the oldest anglers’ organizations in the Tampa area.
 Over the past decade alone, these people have helped raise over $1 million for local deserving charities.
 Should you decide to compete yourself, you’ll not only be in for a lot of fun, but you’ll also contribute to saving one of Florida’s premier fisheries.

-Update June 2020: Due to Covid-19, the Kids Fishing Slam has been canceled.
+Update April 2021: Due to Covid-19, the Kids Fishing Slam has been canceled for spring 2021 and will reopen in fall 2021.

 Assateague State Park Youth Fishing Derby, Berlin, MD